ossf/scorecard/checks/checks.md

 ## Token-Permissions

 This check tries to determine if a project's GitHub workflows follow the principle of least privilege, i.e. if the GitHub tokens are set read-only by default.
+A compromised token with write access may be used by attackers to push malicious code into the project.
+A low score is therefore considered `High` risk.
 For each workflow yaml file, the check looks for the permissions keyword.
 If it is set globally as read-only for the entire file,  this check succeeds.
 Otherwise it fails.
 The check cannot detect if the "read-only" GitHub permission settings is enabled, as there is no API available.

 **Remediation steps**
 - Set permissions as `read-all` or `contents: read` as described in GitHub's [documentation](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#permissions).